xinwenfu/VChat_DEP/README.md

    <img src="Images/I9c.png" width=600>

-#### System Wide (CLI)
+#### (Optional) System Wide - CLI
 If you would rather use the Command Line Interface (CLI) for this system-wide configuration, you should do the following.
 This uses the [bcdedit](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/bcdedit) command line tool to edit the [nx](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/boot-parameters-to-configure-dep-and-pae) configurations.

+> [!IMPORTANT]
-**Note**: ONLY do this if you have all the required recovery keys such as the bitlocker recovery key.
-Before the system can fully boot you will be required to enter a Bit-Locker recovery key when this is done.
+>  ONLY do this if you have all the required recovery keys such as a bitlocker recovery key for your device.
+Before the system can fully boot you will be required to enter a Bit-Locker recovery key when this setting is enabled.

 1. Open Powershell as an administrator.

    <img src="Images/I11.png" width=600>

 2. Run the following command to enable the NX bit for all processes:
    ```
    $ bcdedit /set nx AlwaysOn
    ```